whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Biggest Secret in Human History.md

 No one can predict or control the future.
 Times of sickness or hunger might come, or war and migration.
 Imagine trusting that the people around you will take care of you, just like you'll take care of them.
 Imagine relaxing into that "realization that people and community are there to sustain you [which] creates the most secure feeling in the world..."[xxx-original instructions|armstrong]

 _This is not theoretical or idealistic, and I am not making this up.
-Every scene you just imagined came directly from a story or observation from real people like you and me in an actual healthy nation._
+Every scene you just imagined came from a story or observation from real people like you and me in an actual healthy nation._

 This incredible vision is not a fantasy.
 You and other people can bring this vision to life.